sanger/traction-ui/DPL-282-todo.md

 - Create a simple mocked version of a flowcell with pool information [DONE as28]
 - OntFlowcell: will need an input box to scan in the flowcell ID
 - Fetch instrument name list from backend, and persist in VueX the instrument name and type
+- Pull service changes, and check create run works and errors as expected
+- will need an input box to scan in the pool ID [DONE]
+- add colour change to show flowcell id present. e.g. grey when empty, yellow when pool, green when flowcell id added) [DONE]